Regression Discontinuity Designs Under Interference: Empirical Illustration

-Table \ref{tab:emp_results} reports the estimates using our proposed estimators.
-Standard errors and confidence intervals are computed using the variance estimator described in subsection \ref{subsec:varianceest}.
-The estimates with and without bias correction are similar and are therefore discussed jointly.
+Estimates are reported in Table~\ref{tab:emp_results}.
+Bias-corrected estimates are very similar in magnitude but less precise, so they are omitted and provided in the replication files.
+Standard errors and confidence intervals are computed using the variance estimator described in Subsection \ref{subsec:varianceest}.
 Our estimates indicate a positive boundary overall direct effect, suggesting a significant marginal impact of eligibility to PROGRESA on children's school enrollment.
-The boundary direct effect for children with ineligible neighbors is also positive and significant, but the effect is smaller and non-significant for those with eligible neighbors.
-Estimates for the boundary indirect effect suggest a larger impact of having all eligible neighbors versus all ineligible neighbors for ineligible children than for eligible children.
-However, the large standard error lead to wide confidence intervals in both cases.
-Despite this. the estimates for $\tau_{indirect}$ are weakly significant, suggesting a (local) positive spillover effect of the program.
-These results imply that the program directly increased school attendance among children with ineligible peers and also generated a positive spillover effect for children with at least one peer at the eligibility cutoff.
-This, in turn, suggests that potentially the program may achieve comparable increases in school attendance by treating fewer children due to spillover effects.
+The boundary direct effect for children with ineligible neighbors is also positive and significant, but the direct effect is small and non-significant for those with eligible neighbors.
+The boundary indirect effect estimates suggest a larger impact of having all eligible neighbors versus all ineligible neighbors for ineligible children than for eligible children.
+The estimate for $\tau_{indirect}$ is statistically significant at the 10\% level, suggesting a (local) positive spillover effect of the program\footnote{The bias-corrected estimate is nearly identical (0.044 vs. 0.046) but less precise, removing 10\% significance.}.
+These results imply that the program directly increased school attendance among children with untreated peers and also generated a positive spillover effect for children with at least one peer at the eligibility cutoff.
+This, in turn, suggests that, thanks to spillover effects, the program is able to achieve a higher increase in school attendance.
+Policymakers wishing to improve the effectiveness of the program without increasing resources could then use a subsidy assignment strategy among eligible children stratified by clusters defined by village, grade, and gender.
+Note, however, that we focus on estimating individual-level estimands using RDD data from treated villages, and do not address village-level “overall effects” of assignment strategies (e.g., comparing village-level mean outcomes if all eligible households in a village were treated versus none).
+In principle, one could express such village-level effects as a combination of individual-level total and spillover effects, as in \citet{hh}.
+Establishing this link within our framework would require additional assumptions due to the local nature of our estimands.
+We view this as an important direction for future research.